 Enough kidding!
 By contrast, I mean the difference in design of two fonts.
 It is suggested that you don’t use two completely different fonts on the same page and, moreover, next to each other.
 Please understand that it is the gradual change which is soothing for the reader’s eye.
 If you end up confusing the reader’s mind by drastically changing fonts at short intervals, then it might just kill the purpose.

 Designers have to choose fonts that merge with their design and not fonts that pop out and kill the design.
 Make sure you help the reader save time instead of wasting their time while they try to understand what is happening.

 Some of my above tips might prevent you from getting cheeky, but that does not mean that you are not permitted to experiment.
-Though you got to stick with the standard decision throughout the design yet there can be these occasional texts that will stand out and leave your readers wanting for more.
+Though you’ve got to stick with the standard decision throughout the design, there can still be those occasional text sections that will stand out and leave your readers wanting more.
 Experiment!

 - Look for familiar fonts and create a list.

 - Look out for fonts that you haven’t seen before.
 You will have to dive into forums, and various typography websites but the research will be worth the time spent.

 - Start playing with each font in your result and see which suits your design the most.